Gumercindo Saraiva: The beginning of the revolution

-In 1892, the Government of Júlio Prates de Castilhos entered a period of instability.
+In 1892, the Government of Júlio de Castilhos entered a period of instability.
 With the state of Rio Grande do Sul at a boiling point, the Federalist Revolution was starting, with rebel troops being led by the general João Nunes da Silva Tavares, known as Joca Tavares.
 Saraiva decided to flee to Uruguay, where the rebel troops were gathering, after having refused to join the loyalist troops.
 On February 2, 1893, accompanied by his brother Aparicio Saravia and leading about 400 mounted troops, he crossed the border in a small town called Serrilhada, entering Rio Grande do Sul and joining the men of general Joca Tavares, thus forming the Liberator Army, a contingent of more than 3000 men.

 Shortly, newcomers inflated the number of rebel troops to 12,000.
 Reportedly another of Gumercindo's brothers, Mariano, also took part in this revolt.
 In Uruguay, the three Saraiva brothers were known as the three of Cerro Largo.
 On April 4, 1893, the first battle against loyalist troops occurred.
 After several skirmishes with Government forces, realizing his disadvantage, Gumercindo Saraiva resorted to guerrilla tactics, with moderate success.